From 2015 we are investing £4 million to support work in this area.

 - Geoff Stoakes, Head of Research, HEA

-- Cliff Allan, Chair, Learning Gain Expert Group
+- Cliff Allan, Chair of Learning Gain Expert Group

 Learning Gain Expert Group